The Governor of the Bank of England, Mark Carney, has warned that a no-deal Brexit could cause a house price crash.

 Speaking in Dublin last Friday, he said: “Our job, after all is not to hope for the best but to plan for the worst.”

-Zahra Himani, a Senior Associate in the Property team at OGR Stock Denton LLP, said: “Mark Carney’s comments have actually triggered further uncertainty in clients who, after the comments, are now re-considering proceeding with purchases or wishing to, at the very least, delay matters to some extent so that they can evaluate market conditions.
+Zahra Himani, a Senior Associate in the Property team at OGR Stock Denton Solicitors, said: “Mark Carney’s comments have actually triggered further uncertainty in clients who, after the comments, are now re-considering proceeding with purchases or wishing to, at the very least, delay matters to some extent so that they can evaluate market conditions.

 “People will always need to buy and sell, this is a fact.
 However, we are noticing that buyer clients are unwilling to push through at the same pace as, say, this time last year”.